 Where to stay: Creekside Cabin

 The Experience: Crater of Diamonds State Park

 As an entire state park dedicated to letting you mine for diamonds, Crater of Diamonds is one of the best places in the country to test your luck at precious stone prospecting.

-The park has a Discovery Center, where they provide free tools and training to help you learn techniques for recognizing diamonds and other stones.
+The park has a Discovery Center, where they provide free training to help you learn techniques for recognizing diamonds and other stones.
 You can also rent tools and equipment from the park if you don’t have your own.